prismicio/prismic-gatsby/docs/README.md

 #### Images

-Since data normalization happens at run-time, we cannot perform the same image optimizations that we do at build-time.
+Since data normalization happens at runtime, we cannot perform the same image optimizations that we do at buildtime.
 Instead, `usePrismicPreview()` returns the `url` field for an image.

 > ⚛️ A smart image component that conditionally uses `url` or `gatsby-image`